Barbizon 63: Male

-Critical reception and impact
+Impact

 Shortly after the hotel was completed, architectural critic Matlack Price wrote: "Though The Barbizon is mainly Gothic in detail, its total effect is of a very Romanesque sort of Gothic.
 The utilization of large Gothic windows is ingenious as applied to this type of building..."
 H. I. Brock of The New York Times praised the colors on the building's facade, which ranged "from rose to a greenish shade, with bits of almost black".
 Architect and writer Robert A. M. Stern wrote in 1987 that the Barbizon was a "romantically massed and detailed, tawny-colored" edifice.
 The hotel's design may have been inspired by that of the Shelton Hotel in Midtown Manhattan.

 A commentator for Newsday wrote in 1978 that "the lobby is positively chic looking, the restaurant good and modestly priced, and both the swimming pool and upstairs library-lounge bonus delights".
 Another critic wrote in 1986 that the Barbizon's lobby was one of several "cozy and comfortable architectural gems" in New York City's hotels.
 New York Times food critic Bryan Miller said of the hotel's restaurant in 1986: "This renovated 1920 hotel with its long polished bar and tables facing animated Lexington Avenue is a fine place to unwind with a glass of wine or champagne."
 Terry Trucco of the Times wrote in 1990 that the Barbizon "retains certain reminders of earlier times", with a mezzanine that resembled a "film palace" and a brasserie that did not serve alcohol.
 Arthur Kaptainis of the Montreal Gazette wrote that the lobby's "soothing early-Gothic look should lower your blood pressure nicely after a hard afternoon of glitz".
 In 1993, a writer for The Washington Post wrote that "the Barbizon is perfectly nice if you don't mind rooms the size of matchbooks".

 Sylvia Plath's 1963 novel The Bell Jar was set in a fictionalized version of the Barbizon, known as the "Amazon".
 Paulina Bren characterized the novel as "an almost literal account of [Plath's] life in New York in June 1953", albeit under the alias Esther Greenwood.
 The hotel hosted a promotional party for the 1979 film The Bell Jar, which was based on Plath's novel.
 In addition, Bren published a book about the hotel, The Barbizon, in 2021.